tinted-theming/home/CONTRIBUTING.md

 The process for transferring a repository into Tinted Theming is as
 follows:

+1. [Contact us] about transferring the repository
-1. You will receive an invite to join the organization
+1. If your repository passes the [acceptance criteria] you will receive an invite to join the organization
 1. Accept the invite
 1. Go to the Settings page of the repository you want to transfer and scroll to the bottom.
 You will see a "Danger Zone" section which